Diffusion pump

 Diffusion pumps use a high speed jet of vapor to direct gas molecules in the pump throat down into the bottom of the pump and out the exhaust.
 They were the first type of high vacuum pumps operating in the regime of free molecular flow, where the movement of the gas molecules can be better understood as diffusion than by conventional fluid dynamics.
 Invented in 1915 by Wolfgang Gaede, he named it a diffusion pump since his design was based on the finding that gas cannot diffuse against the vapor stream, but will be carried with it to the exhaust.
-However, the principle of operation might be more precisely described as gas-jet pump, since diffusion plays a role also in other high vacuum pumps.
+Some consider the principle of operation to be more precisely described as gas-jet pump, since diffusion also plays a role in other types of high vacuum pumps.
 In modern textbooks, the diffusion pump is categorized as a momentum transfer pump.

 The diffusion pump is widely used in both industrial and research applications.
 Most modern diffusion pumps use silicone oil or polyphenyl ethers as the working fluid.

 History

 In the late 19th century, most vacuums were created using a Sprengel pump, which had the advantage of being very simple to operate, and capable of achieving quite good vacuum given enough time.
 Compared to later pumps, however, the pumping speed was very slow and the vapor pressure of the liquid mercury limited the ultimate vacuum.

-Following his invention of the molecular pump, the diffusion pump was invented in 1915 by Wolfgang Gaede, and originally used elemental mercury as the working fluid.
+Following his invention of the molecular pump, Wolfgang Gaede invented the diffusion pump in 1915, and originally used elemental mercury as the working fluid.
 After its invention, the design was quickly commercialized by Leybold.

-It was then improved by Irving Langmuir and W. Crawford.
-Cecil Reginald Burch discovered the possibility of using silicone oil in 1928.
+It was then improved by Irving Langmuir, and W. Crawford.
+C.R.
+Burch described the possibility of using silicone oil in 1928.